 Homemade Fermented Sri Ra Cha Sauce

-- 1 Lb Ripe red chiles – Jalapeno, Serrano, Cayenne, Beaver Dam, Concho or Tunisian Baklouti
+- 1 Lb Ripe red chiles – Jalapeno, Serrano, Cayenne, Beaver Dam, or Concho

 - 2 Cloves garlic, peeled

 - 2 Tsp Real Salt, kosher salt or pickling salt